Prepare for University Studies & Career Advancement

 • Key Elements:

-• Arbitration Tribunals: Platforms like the Permanent Court of Arbitration (PCA) for resolving disputes outside courts.
+• Arbitration Tribunals: Bodies like the Permanent Court of Arbitration (PCA) allow countries or private entities to resolve issues through agreed-upon procedures without going to national courts.

 • Applications: